Whole Grain Chocolate Chip Zucchini Muffins

 These muffins are divine.
-So simple (you don’t even need a special contraption to wring out the zucchini), so light and fluffy, and so delicious – I think they are definitely one of my favorite baked zucchini goods of all time.
+So simple (you don’t even need a special contraption to wring out the zucchini), so light and fluffy, and so delicious.
+I think they are definitely one of my favorite baked zucchini goods of all time.

 I counted, and we’ve made these muffins five times in the last two weeks (I told you we have a lot of zucchini waiting in the wings).
 The recipe makes an even 12 muffins, which is the perfect afternoon snack size for our family.

 Except for that time Brian came home to a partial muffin left on the cooling rack.
 It’s every man for himself around here when it comes to perfect muffins.

-I’ve doubled the recipe, too, when we’ve had friends over to play (DIY slip-n-sliding in the backyard, which incidentally works up quite an appetite for muffins.
+I’ve doubled the recipe, too, when we’ve had friends over to play.
+Apparently a DIY slip-n-sliding in the backyard, which incidentally works up quite an appetite for muffins.

 I hope your garden is growing, if you have one, and if not – start hitting up your friends and neighbors for a couple zucchini here and there.

-- 1 1/2 cups (7.5 ounces) whole wheat or all-purpose flour (see note above)
+- 1 ½ cups (213 g) whole wheat or all-purpose flour (see note)

-- 1/2 cup (3.75 ounces) granulated sugar
+- ½ cup (106 g) granulated sugar

 - 1 teaspoon baking soda

-- 1/4 teaspoon ground cinnamon
+- ¼ teaspoon ground cinnamon

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1/4 cup unsweetened applesauce
+- ¼ cup (57 g) unsweetened applesauce

-- 1/4 cup buttermilk (see note above for substitutions)
+- ¼ cup buttermilk (see note)

 - 1 large egg